inato/junior-take-home-test/README.md

 # Run in watch mode

 ## Using yarn
+This command launches both the API and the front-end, and will them when one file changes.
+This command also watches for changes in the graphQL schema and will export the new schema whenever it's needed.

 ```sh
 yarn watch
 ```

 ## Using docker
+This command launches a docker container with the PostgreSQL table used by the API

 ```sh
 docker-compose up -d app